 Aguila home prices are not only among the most expensive in Arizona, but Aguila real estate also consistently ranks among the most expensive in America.

-Aguila is a blue-collar town, with 40.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Aguila, you'll notice that it is more blue-collar than most other communities in America.
+40.38% of Aguila’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Aguila is a town of sales and office workers, transportation and shipping workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Aguila who work in sales jobs (21.15%), office and administrative support (19.23%), and farm management occupations (19.23%).

-Aguila’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Aguila’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The per capita income in Aguila in 2022 was $12,386, which is low income relative to Arizona and the nation.
 This equates to an annual income of $49,544 for a family of four.
 Aguila also has one of the higher rates of people living in poverty in the nation, with 30.48% of its population below the federal poverty line.